472Views

 While taking admissions, we have the habit of going to the college, giving an interview and then waiting for a list to come for god knows how many days.
-With the similar mindset, after our graduation, looking forward to do a PGDM, our hunt for colleges began, looking forward to go to the college and going on with the procedures, little did we know that everything is going to be digital.
+With the similar mindset, after our graduation, looking forward to do a PGDM in Mumbai, our hunt for top PGDM colleges began, looking forward to go to the college and going on with the procedures, little did we know that everything is going to be digital.
 Exactly a year ago, WHO declared the spread of coronavirus a worldwide pandemic.
-As a result of the outbreak, colleges at all levels were forced to be closed.
-Virtual learning was adopted by institutions all over the world, with teachers, students, and local leaders rapidly adjusting to a completely new way of life.
+As a result of the outbreak, MBA colleges in Mumbai at all levels were forced to be closed.
+Virtual learning in PGDM colleges was adopted by institutions all over the world, with teachers, students, and local leaders rapidly adjusting to a completely new way of life.

 By heading the Alumni Cell, and successfully conducting its first event of our academic year by inviting the alumnus gave us a platform to interact with industry leaders, know about their journey and their thoughts on the ongoing pandemic and its effect on various industries helped us to widen our horizon and think with a very open mind.
 I am thankful to the VBS faculties for being very supportive and being helpful in every phase of our journey till now.